 Food style by: Florentina | Photo Credit: MihaMatei.com

-It is simply steak rolled in crushed mixed colors peppercorns, then pan seared to perfection in a cast iron skillet.
-I used fillets but different cuts like, sirloin or ribeye work just as well.
+It is simply steak rolled in crushed mixed colors peppercorns, then pan seared to perfection in a cast iron skillet on the stove.
+I used fillets but different cuts like sirloin or ribeye work just as well.

 Perfect with just a dab of herbed butter on top, but you can opt to make a quick pan sauce at this point to drizzle over the top.
 Brandy, cognac or a red wine sauce are popular choices, tough purists might argue a perfect steak needs them not.

 P.S.
 Be a rebel and drizzle some of this best chimichurri sauce on top.

 - 2 X 8 oz grass fed beef fillets, sirloin or ribeye

 - 2 tbsp mixed colors peppercorns